Haven’t been to Mickey’s Not So Scary Halloween Party? Here’s why you don’t want to miss it!

 Thanks so much to Disney for inviting me and my family to experience the magic of Mickey’s Not So Scary Halloween Party!
 This post contains affiliate links but like always, all opinions are my own.

 I have no idea why it took us so long to get to Mickey’s Not So Scary Halloween!
 I’ve been hearing about this event ever since we moved to Florida and some of my friends say this is the one Disney event that they never miss.
 Somehow we never had the chance to go last year but I wasn’t going to let that happen again!
 I couldn’t wait to join the party and see for myself why everyone loves it so much!

-If you’ve never been, here’s what makes Disney’s Not So Scary Halloween such a can’t miss event:
+If you’ve never been, you can get discounted tickets at Undercover Tourist before you go (so you’ll have more money to spend on those Dole Whips).
+Then you’ll find out just what makes Disney’s Not So Scary Halloween such a can’t miss event!